 Visual Studio also detects code cells starting with comments like

 # In:, which is the format you get when exporting a Jupyter notebook as a Python file.
-This makes it easy to run a notebook from Azure Notebooks by downloading as a Python file, opening in Visual Studio, and using Ctrl+Enter to run each cell.
+This detection makes it easy to run a notebook from Azure Notebooks by downloading as a Python file, opening in Visual Studio, and using Ctrl+Enter to run each cell.

-If this is a problem, change the settings under Tools > Options > Python Tools > Interactive Windows in the Completion Mode group, as described on Options - Interactive Windows options.
+If this behavior is a problem, change the settings under Tools > Options > Python Tools > Interactive Windows in the Completion Mode group, as described on Options - Interactive Windows options.